warren-bank/Android-Bookmarks/README.md

   - folder location within folder hierarchy
 * Intents can be copied
   - duplicate Intent can then be edited
+* Intents can perform any of the following operations:
+  - Send Broadcast
+  - Start Activity
+  - Start Foreground Service
+    * only available on Android 8.0 and higher
+  - Start Service
+  - Stop Service
 * Intents can be assigned to "Home screen" widgets
   - one Intent per widget
-  - each widget provides the ability to start the chosen Intent from the "Home screen" without the need to open the _Bookmarks_ application and navigate through the folder hierarchy
+  - each widget provides the ability to start an Activity with the chosen Intent from the "Home screen" without the need to open the _Bookmarks_ application and navigate through the folder hierarchy
 * the database can be backed up to a single file, and subsequently restored
   - enables copying all Intents and folders to another Android device